keymanapp/keyboards/release/s/shan/README.md

 Version 1.0.3

-An Unicode keyboard for the Shan language (shn).
+A Unicode keyboard for the Shan language (shn).

 Links
 -----